Medically reviewed by Drugs.com. Last updated on Oct 11, 2023.

 - Finally, the patient receives a second course of chemotherapy after surgery.

 Although most patients can be treated with limb-sparing surgery, this approach is not always possible.
 If the tumor has invaded critical blood vessels or part of a nearby joint, the limb may need to be amputated.

 Given the rarity of osteosarcoma, it's best to seek care from medical experts who regularly treat the disease.

 Call your doctor if you or a family member has persistent or unexplained pain and swelling in a bone or joint.

 Between 70% and 90% of osteosarcomas in the limbs can be treated with limb-sparing surgery and chemotherapy; amputation is not necessary.
-If osteosarcoma affects only one limb, up to three-quarters of patients live long lives.
-However, fewer than half of patients survive long-term if cancer has spread to the lungs.
+If osteosarcoma affects only one limb, most patients live long lives.
+However, the long-term prognosis is less favorable if cancer has spread to the lungs.